yyasuda/P4Runtime-nanoswitch/t5_nanosw05.md

 That is, the packetin_process() function calls insertFlowEntry() with the port number as FLOOD_PORT (which marks the process to be flooded) if the received packet is a broadcast.
 If where a port number is FLOOD_PORT, sets the flow entry with the flooding as action.
 If it is not broadcast, the port number will be the ingress port, and in insertFlowEntry(), set the flow entry with forward as action.

-いずれにせよ、宛先ホストが存在するポートが判明していた場合は Unicast で当該ポートの情報をつけて、そうで無い場合（ブロードキャストあるいは宛先ホストのポート不明）はMulticast Group の情報(1) と、元の Ingress_port の情報をつけてPacketOut() 関数に渡します。

-In any case, if the port where the destination host exists is known, specify the Unicast with target port, if not, (the destination is broadcast or host port unknown), specify the Multicast with Group information(1) and the original Ingress_port information, then call PacketOut() function
+If the port where the destination host exists is known, specify Unicast and call the PacketOut () function with the information of that port.
+If this is not the case, that is, if the broadcast or destination host port is unknown, call the PacketOut () function with the Multicast Group information (1) and the original Ingress_port information.

 #### Ping processing time before and after entry setting